-- Additional pedestrian access which connects public footpath (11) with public footpath (6) through the provision of a defined route away from the A465 traffic: - A safer, more pronounced central crossing point across the A465, would improve the character area's accessibility; - An improved access to Woodend Lane for large freight vehicles; and - Ensure all new development aligns with the low density, spatial layout and pattern of the character area.
+- Due to the scale of the Wye Valley Brewery car parking frontage combined with the Plough Inn, although in private ownership, improvements to these area could improve the appearance of the character area. - Additional pedestrian access which connects public footpath (11) with public footpath (6) through the provision of a defined route away from the A465 traffic, and a safer, more pronounced central crossing point, would improve the character area's accessibility; - An improved access to Woodend Lane for larger freight vehicles; and - Ensure all new development aligns with the low density, spatial layout and pattern of the character area.